Shopify/polaris-viz/CONTRIBUTING.md

 For local development, clone this repo.
 Run `yarn run dev` to start the server.
 Import the components you'd like to work with into `Playground.tsx` and see your changes reflected on your localhost.

+## Storybook

+We use [Storybook](https://storybook.js.org/) to document our components.
+If you create a new chart component, new subcomponent used throughout the repo or add a new prop to an existing component, ensure any new states are covered by stories.
+Run `yarn storybook` to see our stories.

+To get started creating a new story, you can use the command `dev add-story NameOfYourComponent --no-comments` for components in the top-level components directory.
+To ensure proper documentation is displayed, provide all your stories with a complete set of default props, and add a description of the prop in the `argTypes` object.

+For complex props, like callback functions, consider adding a select to stories with a few different predefined options.

 ## Semantic versioning

 Polaris Viz follows [semantic versioning](https://semver.org/).